BeiDouMS/BeiDou-Server/README.md

 ---
 ### Installing the SERVER

-By downloading through the Github download button, you may have obtained a ZIP file with a single "HeavenMS-master" folder on it.
+By downloading through the Github download button, you may have obtained a ZIP file with a single "HeavenMS-2-master" folder on it.
 EXTRACT that folder.

-For expediency, "HeavenMS-master" folder on this guide will be referred just as "HeavenMS".
+For expediency, "HeavenMS-2-master" folder on this guide will be referred just as "HeavenMS".
 Rename it for convenience.
 Then, set "HeavenMS" the folder on a place of your preference.
 It is recommended to use "C:\Nexon\HeavenMS".

 Setting up the SQL: open MySQL Query Browser, then create a new session with the parameters below, then click OK.